Camp Quality

 Camp Quality is an Australian non-governmental and non-profit organisation with offices in Sydney, Melbourne, Perth, Adelaide, Newcastle and Brisbane, offering cancer support nationally.
-Camp Quality enhances the quality of life for children impacted by cancer and their families at every stage of the cancer experience.
-Camp Quality's programs and services are designed specifically for children aged up to 15 years, and their families, and help and bring positivity, fun and laughter back into their lives.
+Camp Quality's programs and services are designed specifically for children aged up to 15 years, and their families.
 In 2021 there were 9,108 kids and 4,114 families impacted by cancer registered for their programs and services.

-Child Safety is of the highest priority at Camp Quality and the organisation has held a National Safeguarding Children's accreditation with the Australian Childhood Foundation (ACF) for 14 years.
-Camp Quality is a founding member of the Child and Youth Cancer Alliance with CanTeen and RedKite.

-The incidence rate of childhood cancer rose by 35 per cent between 1983 and 2014 in Australia - and it is expected to increase a further seven per cent over the next 20 years.
-This means that growing numbers of children and families will need the kind of services and support programs that Camp Quality provides to help them cope with a diagnosis of cancer.

-Camp Quality is registered as a charity by the Australian Charities and Not-For-Profits Commission as a public benevolent institution, and is endorsed as a deductible gift recipient.
+Camp Quality is registered as a charity by the Australian Charities and Not-For-Profits Commission as a public benevolent institution.

 History

 Camp Quality was founded by Vera Entwistle in Australia in 1983.
 The name of the organisation was sourced from a conversation with a pediatric oncologist, who told Entwistle that "No one can do anything about the quantity of life, but we all can do something about the quality."
-With the support of a team of passionate volunteers, Camp Quality has been improving the quality of life for kids impacted by cancer, and their families, for almost 40 years.

 Entwistle later introduced Camp Quality to several countries, including the United States and Canada.

 Programs and services

 Recreation programs

-Camp Quality is best known for their camps which are run across Australia giving kids and families impacted by cancer precious time away to reconnect, build resilience and create happy memories together.
+Camp Quality is best known for their camps which are run across Australia.